-B. We hear the Lord's answer (18-22).
-Before we consider His answer, let me make an observation.
-To put it bluntly, it is relatively easy to get people to profess faith, but getting them to follow the Lord is another story.
+II.
+We hear the Lord's answer (19-30).

+To put it bluntly, it is relatively easy to get people to profess faith.
+But getting them to follow the Lord is another story.
 Yet I ask you, is a person who professes to believe in Jesus but who refuses to follow Jesus truly a Christian?
 It grieves my heart to think of the number of people I've led in the sinner's prayer, and even baptized, who are no longer living in obedience to Christ.